KhenCahyo13/My-Portfolio-Website/README.md

 # Personal Portfolio Website

-This project contains my personal portfolio websiet.
+This project contains my personal portfolio website.
 You can use this project for creating your personal portfolio website.

 ## Tech Stack